edgedb/edgedb/docs/datamodel/links.rst

 ^^^^^^^^^^^

 Conceptually, one-to-many and many-to-one relationships are identical; the "directionality" of a relation is just a matter of perspective.
-Here's the same "shirt owner" relationship is represented with a ``multi link``.
+Here, the same "shirt owner" relationship is represented with a ``multi link``.

 .. code-block:: sdl